Komdosh/Equalizator/README.md

 # Equalizator
-#It been proved that the algorithm is not correct in 100%
+#It has been proved that the algorithm is not correct in 100%

 Algorithm which divide numbers on groups with minimal deviation sum.